Making Sense of the Latest Hard Drive Technology

 Optane is Intel’s vision for future memory and storage.
 This is possible.
 Contrarily, Optane is a memory technology that nowadays accelerates mechanical drives.
 Yes, old mechanical drives!

-We’ve seen Intel introduce Optane-compatible SSDs and enterprise data centre solutions with fast caching and storage for latency-sensitive apps.
+Intel has introduced Optane-compatible SSDs and enterprise data centre solutions with fast caching and storage for latency-sensitive apps.
 Intel continues to conflate storage with memory.
 It’s not hard to imagine servers with a single low-latency storage pool replacing separate memory and disc controllers.

 A motherboard compatible with 7th generation Intel Core CPUs is required to use Optane.
 It’s been called a “poor man’s SSD” since it makes a mechanical disc work like an SSD.
-For now, we’ll have to wait and see whether other companies embrace Optane.
+We’ll have to wait and see whether other companies embrace Optane.

 Conclusion